• Skip to primary navigation

 Jump to Recipe - Print Recipe

-• All the flavors!
-Sweet, tart and savory tomatoes are paired with buttery, flaky dough and a creamy cheese filling creating a deliciously rustic, free-form galette!
+• All the flavors.
+Sweet, tart, juicy and savory tomatoes pair with a buttery, flaky crust and a creamy, cheesy filling.

 rainbow tomatoes!

-• Brush egg wash over dough and sprinkle with parmesan.
+• Brush the crust with egg wash and sprinkle with parmesan.

-• Drizzle tomatoes with olive oil and top with fresh herbs, flaky sea salt and freshly cracked black pepper.
+• Finish with olive oil, fresh herbs, flaky sea salt, and black pepper.

 roll out dough, spread with cheese mixture, top with tomatoes